lemon24/reader/README.rst

 **reader** is a Python feed reader library.

-It is designed to allow writing feed reader applications without any business code, and without enforcing a dependency on a particular framework.
+It aims to allow writing feed reader applications without any business code, and without enforcing a dependency on a particular framework.